omz13/kirby3-suncyclepages/README.md

 ### Purpose

-For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows the lifecycle of page to be controlled vis-à-vis pages becoming generally available at a sunrise date and withdrawn at a sunset date.
+For a kirby3 site, this plugin [omz13/suncyclepages](https://github.com/omz13/kirby3-suncyclepages) allows the _lifecycle_ of page to be controlled vis-à-vis pages becoming generally available at a sunrise date and withdrawn at a sunset date.
+This enhances the limited lifecycle options provied by kirby3's `state` (unpublished, draft, and published) to better match that needed certain editorial or regulatory needs, viz: unpublished, draft, embargoed (waiting "sunrise"), published ("sunny"), withdrawn ("sunset").

 - Only pages that have a status of "published" are affected, i.e. those with "draft" or "unpublished" behave as usual.
 - Pages can be embargoed until being made generally available a specified date ("sunrise").
-Any attempt to view the page before that date will yield the standard error page and a 404 [Not Found] code.
+Any attempt to view the page before that date will yield the standard error page and a `404` [Not Found] code.
 - Pages can be withdrawn at a specific date ("sunset").
-Any attempt to view the page after that date will yield a 410 [Gone] and the standard error page, or a 301 [Moved Permanently] to a specified location.
+Any attempt to view the page after that date will yield a `410` [Gone] and the standard error page, or, a `301` [Moved Permanently] to a specified location on a per-page basis.
 - A debug mode can be enabled to include a header in the response to indicate that a page was under embargo or has sunset, c.f. `X-SUNCYCLE`.

 #### Caveat